Lauren Manganiello, MS, RD, RYT is an intuitive eating sports nutritionist and certified yoga teacher

 It All Started When…

 Lauren graduated from SUNY Binghamton with her Bachelor of Science in Integrative Neuroscience.
-After realizing that she wanted to help prevent disease, instead of treating it, she pursued her Master of Science in Nutrition at The Ohio State University and completed her dietetic internship at NewYork-Presbyterian Hospital in New York City.
+After realizing that she wanted to help prevent disease, instead of treating it, she pursued her Master of Science in Nutrition at The Ohio State University and completed her clinical internship training at NewYork-Presbyterian Hospital in New York City.

 Lauren works as a spokesperson with brands and companies that align with her nutrition philosophy.
 She has been featured in a variety of media publications including Shape, Women’s Health, Men’s Health, US News & World Reports, Business Insider, Men’s Journal, Reader’s Digest, Eat This Not That!, Vitamin Shoppe, The List, LUVO, My Fitness Pal, Everyday Health, Food Network, and more.